google/WebFundamentals/src/site/_en/fundamentals/tools/setup/editor.markdown

 #### Git Gutter

-Add a marker in the gutter wherever there is a change made to the file.
+Add a marker in the gutter wherever there is a change made to a file.

 <img src="imgs/sublime-git-gutter.png" alt="Screenshot of the Sublime Git Gutter Plugin" />